 The Overall Purpose and Aims of Performance Management

 Performance management is concerned with under-performers, but it does this positively by providing the means for people to improve their performance or make better use of their abilities.

 A. Requires a shared responsibility between supervisor and employee.

-B. Clarifies and aligns performance objectives with university and unit goals
+B. Clarifies and aligns performance objectives with university and unit goals and institutional values.

 C. Includes feedback and coaching concerning job performance.